It’s fine to celebrate success but it’s more important to heed the lessons of failure. – Bill Gates

 - Everything doesn’t need to be perfect right away.
 The backyard of this property was a total eyesore.
 Broken down shed, random concrete blocks, scrap wood, and cracked patio stones.
 Ugh.
 We wanted to clean this all up right away but had to prioritize the living space in the apartments.
 It took some deep breathing on my part every time I went into the backyard until we were able to address it properly a few years later.

 Property 4: Cabin in the Woods

 As the real estate market started going wild in our hometown, we wondered if we should look outside to another city as we did for Property 1.
 With two other partners, we located a beautiful home on a lake three hours from our city.

 I had always dreamed of having a recreation property where we could spend summers swimming in the lake and having fun with our kids outside the city.
 This property had been on the market for a while and was partly unfinished.
 We seized this opportunity and started renovating.

 - Short term rentals = hospitality/service business.
 There are very different expectations when folks are renting out a place for their holiday.
 Particularly if it’s considered to be a higher end place.
-We had to invest quite a bit to fully furnish the place including linens and a fully stocked kitchen with gadgets, pots and pans etc. We had to ensure that internet was available and reliable, and that there were sufficient toys and equipment for folks to use.
-This is not trivial–we spent probably over $20K in appliances, mattresses, furniture and everything else one would need in a large home.
+We had to invest quite a bit to fully furnish the place including linens and a fully stocked kitchen with gadgets, pots & pans, etc. We had to ensure that internet was available and reliable, and that there were sufficient toys and equipment for folks to use.
+This is not trivial–we spent probably over $20K on appliances, mattresses, furniture, and everything else one would need in a large home.